 Put multiple properties on one policy

-How much does landlord insurance cost in the UK?
-It has been estimated to be priced at around £120-£220 per year on average, depending on the company and policy.
+The cost of landlord insurance has been estimated at around £120-£220 per year on average, depending on the provider and level of cover offered by the policy.

 One tip that might help lower the unavoidable cost of landlord insurance is tenant referencing.